-Your contributions in the discussions should be thoughtfully developed and carefully worded.
+Your contributions in the discussions should be thoughtfully developed and carefully worded .

-They should address issues and/or concepts you find particularly important and are related to the assigned discussion topic.
+They should address issues and/or concepts you find particularly important.

-I will use the following criteria to evaluate your contribution to the discussions:
+I will use the following criteria to evaluate your contribution to the discussions :

 - 1. Relevance your contribution is relevant to the material in the unit of study. - 2.
-Importance your contribution addresses a significant issue in the module. - 3.
+Importance your contribution addresses a significant issue in the module . - 3.
 Thought-provoking your contribution requires high-level thought and is not a simple question or answer. - 4.
 Originality your contribution should not be essentially the same as that of another student.